rodrigopsasaki/vision/packages/vision/README.md

 ```

 You get a unique ID for free.
-But you won’t need it to hold everything together anymore.
+But you won't need it to hold everything together anymore.

 ---